Financier Epstein goes from luxury life to confined jail cell after sex trafficking charges

 “When you have someone that’s allegedly a sexual predator like Jeffrey Epstein, he’ll need to be in protective custody,” Andrew Laufer, a lawyer who has represented MCC inmates in civil lawsuits against prison officials, said in an interview.

-Epstein pleaded not guilty here in the nearby federal court on Monday to one count of sex trafficking and one count of sex trafficking conspiracy.
+Epstein pleaded not guilty in the nearby federal court on Monday to one count of sex trafficking and one count of sex trafficking conspiracy.
 He will remain in jail at least until a bail hearing on July 15.
 Federal prosecutors have said he is a flight risk because of his wealth and international ties.

 In the past, Epstein, 66, was known for socializing with politicians and royalty, with friends who have included U.S. President Donald Trump, former president Bill Clinton and, according to court papers, Britain’s Prince Andrew.
 None of those people was mentioned in the indictment and prosecutors declined to comment on anyone said to be associated with Epstein.

-The indictment said Epstein made young girls perform nude “massages” and other sex acts, and paid some girls to recruit others, from at least 2002 to 2005 at his mansion in New York and estate in Florida. [nL2N2490C4]
+The indictment said Epstein made young girls perform nude “massages” and other sex acts, and paid some girls to recruit others, from at least 2002 to 2005 at his mansion in New York and estate in Florida.

 Marc Fernich, a lawyer for Epstein, declined to comment on Epstein’s current conditions.